Walk-Sums, Continued Fractions and Unique Factorisation on Digraphs: Introduction

-Usually, the ensemble of all the walks on a quiver $\G$ is made into a $K$-algebra, known as the quiver algebra or path algebra $K\G$ \cite{Auslander1997}, by adjoining the operations of addition and concatenation to it.
-Concatenation is a very liberal operation: the concatenation $a\conc b$ of two walks is non-zero whenever the final vertex of $a$ is the same as the initial vertex of $b$.
-This implies that both the irreducible and the prime elements of the quiver algebra are the walks of length 1, i.e.~the edges of $\G$.
-Consequently, the factorization of a walk $w$ on $\G$ into concatenations of prime walks is somewhat trivial.
-For this reason, we abandon the operation of concatenation and introduce instead the nesting product as the product operation between walks on $\G$.
-Nesting is a much more restrictive operation than concatenation, in that the nesting of two walks is non-zero only if the walks satisfy certain constraints.
-As a result of these constraints, the irreducible and prime elements of the near-algebra obtained upon replacing the concatenation with the nesting product are the simple paths and simple cycles of $\G$, rather than its edges.
-Furthermore we prove that the factorization of any walk into these prime elements always exists and is unique.
-Thanks to this result we obtain a novel representation for the ensemble of walks on $\G$ and derive a compact expression for the sum of all the walks between any two vertices of $\G$ as a continued fraction involving only the simple paths and simple cycles of $\G$.
+\sjt{The usual product operation} on the set $W_\G$ of all walks on a digraph $\G$ \sjt{is concatenation, which we denote here by $\conc$.} \sjt{Concatenation} is a very liberal operation: the concatenation $a\conc b$ of \sjt{two walks $a$ and $b$} is non-zero whenever the final vertex of $a$ is the same as the initial vertex of $b$.
+This implies that both the irreducible and the prime elements of the set of all walks equipped with the concatenation product, denoted $(W_\G,\conc)$, are the walks of \sjt{length 1 on $\G$: in other words, the edges} of $\G$.
+Consequently, the factorisation of a walk $w$ on $\G$ into concatenations of prime walks is somewhat trivial.
+For this reason, we abandon the operation of concatenation and \sjt{define instead a new product between walks, which we term nesting and denote by $\odot$.} Nesting is a much more restrictive operation than concatenation, in that the nesting of two walks is non-zero only if the walks satisfy certain constraints.
+As a result of these constraints, the \sjt{irreducible and prime elements of $(W_\G,\,\odot)$ are the simple paths and simple cycles of $\G$, rather than the edges of $\G$.} The rich structure that \sjt{the nesting operation induces} on walk sets is at the origin of the universal continued fraction formula for formal series of walks.